Avoid that accident by following these few easy tips

 Take care with electrical equipment; don’t use in the rain, unplug before replacing cord in strimmers or unclogging the lawnmower and use a cut out which cuts the power if the cable is accidentally damaged.

-Don’t leave the barbecue just to nip back into the house; make sure you have everything you need before you start.
+Don’t leave the barbecue just to nip back into the house, even for a second; make sure you have everything you need before you start.

 Try and make hard surfaces non-slip; for example, put chicken wire over wooden steps.
 Keep concrete and brick paths and patios free of algae.